yohanespradono/magento-service-data-generator/README.md

 # magento-data-api-generator
-Generates Magento Data API Getters and Setters.
+Generates Magento Service Data API and implementation Getters and Setters.

 ## Description
 Are you tired having to create Magento data interface files and the implementation files over and over again?
 I am too.